Girl Gets Hurt After A Nasty Fall, Her Mom Doesn’t Want To Call Dad Because They Are Separated And Not Speaking

 Crisis Response and Emotional Regulation

 When accidents occur, emotional responses can run high.
-A clinical psychologist emphasizes that parents might revert to protective instincts, which could lead to avoidance behaviors, such as not wanting to reach out to an ex-partner.
+Parents might revert to protective instincts, which could lead to avoidance behaviors, such as not wanting to reach out to an ex-partner.

 Research shows that when under stress, individuals often default to their learned coping mechanisms, which may not always serve the situation well.